Python notes - semi-sorted

 It's OS-specific stuff, so there is no short portable way.

-The easiest method is to install/use the setproctitle module - it aims to be portable and try its best on various platforms.
+The easiest method is to install/use the setproctitle module (or similar) - it aims to be portable and try its best on various platforms.
 Example use:

 try: